-Our current revenue recognition policies, which were applied in fiscal 2010, provide that, when a collaboration arrangement contains multiple deliverables, such as license and research and development services, we allocate revenue to each separate unit of accounting based on a selling price hierarchy.
-The selling price hierarchy for a deliverable is based on: (i) its vendor specific objective evidence ("VSOE") if available, (ii) third party evidence ("TPE") if VSOE is not available, or (iii) best estimated selling price ("BESP") if neither VSOE nor TPE is available.
+Our current revenue recognition policies provide that, when a collaboration arrangement contains multiple deliverables, such as license and research and development services, we allocate revenue to each separate unit of accounting based on a selling price hierarchy.
+The selling price hierarchy for a deliverable is based on (i) its vendor specific objective evidence ("VSOE") if available, (ii) third party evidence ("TPE") if VSOE is not available, or (iii) best estimated selling price ("BESP") if neither VSOE nor TPE is available.
 We would establish the VSOE of selling price using the price charged for a deliverable when sold separately.
 The TPE of selling price would be established by evaluating largely similar and interchangeable competitor products or services in standalone sales to similarly situated customers.
 The BESP would be established considering internal factors such as an internal pricing analysis or an income approach using a discounted cash flow model.

-We also consider the impact of potential future payments we make in our role as a vendor to our customers and evaluate if these potential future payments could be a reduction of revenue from that customer.
+We also considers the impact of potential future payments it makes in its role as a vendor to its customers and evaluates if these potential future payments could be a reduction of revenue from that customer.
 If the potential future payments to the customer are:

-- a payment for an identifiable benefit, and - the identifiable benefit is separable from the existing relationship between us and our customer, and - the identifiable benefit can be obtained from a party other than the customer, and then the payments are accounted for separately from the revenue received from that customer.
+- a payment for an identifiable benefit; - the identifiable benefit is separable from the existing relationship between the Company and its customer; - the identifiable benefit can be obtained from a party other than the customer; and - the Company can reasonably estimate the fair value of the identifiable benefit then the payments are accounted for separate from the revenue received from that customer.
 If, however, all these criteria are not satisfied, then the payments are treated as a reduction of revenue from that customer.